 While the library’s extensive, staffed service hours are posted on its Web site www.mtu.edu/library portions of the building are open 24/7 via the West entrance with active HuskyCards for students, faculty and staff.
 Faculty members are invited for customized tours of the library and/or the archives at any time.

-Two instructional classrooms – one with 30 workstations and a flexible one supported by laptops are used for information literacy and library research instruction in consort with a librarian.
-A third space, an experimental classroom can be reserved for approximately 15 students to test technologies and pedagogical approaches.
+Library 244, an instruction classroom, used for information literacy and library research instruction in consort with a librarian.
+A second space, an experimental classroom (#243) can be reserved for approximately 15 students to test technologies and pedagogical approaches.

 University Archives and Copper Country Historical Collections